 anywhere...it's probably Paku, falling off a stool or something.

-of our younger male cats who is partially responsible for dissidents and rodent control, at The
+Cat......Now an old male cat who is partially responsible for dissidents and rodent control, at The

 Mine.
 Cats, we believe, are a necessity around livestock and Shaka, aka